RJ-0605/rodney-syself-devops/GuideProductionHelmChart.md

 * **Kubernetes Version:** v1.30.3
   * **API Server:** The API server will be deployed on all control plane nodes.
 It acts as the front-end for the Kubernetes control plane, handling all communication within the cluster.
-  * **Etcd:** Deploy Etcd as a distributed key-value store across all control plane nodes.
+  * **Etcd:** Etcd acts as a distributed key-value store across all control plane nodes.
 It stores the cluster's state and configuration, ensuring high availability and data consistency.
   * **Controller Manager:** This component will be responsible for managing the cluster's lifecycle, including node management, replication, and endpoint discovery.
   * **Scheduler:** The scheduler will be deployed on the control plane nodes to assign workloads to the appropriate worker nodes based on resource availability and scheduling policies.